MahmadSharaf/Cheat-Sheets/Machine Learning/Machine Learning.md

 ![Variance vs Bias](ML%20images/Variance_vs_Bias.png)

+- Machine learning models depend on input data, output data, and understanding the relationship between the two. *bias* and *variance* affect the relationship between input and output data.

 - Bias:
   - It is the gap between predicted value and actual value.
   - It is an error from flawed assumptions in the algorithm.